canonical/snapcraft/CODE_STYLE.md

   error message.
 The formatting of the exception as a string should be tested only once, in the module tests/unit/test_errors.py

+### Comments

+Generally speaking, all comments should end with some punctuation.

 [1]: TESTING.md
 [2]: https://github.com/ambv/black